theopenconversationkit/tock-vue-kit/README.md

 ## Customization options

-Customization options are functional options of the application.
+Customization options are functional options of the widget.
 For visual widget customization, see [Visual customization](#Visual-customization) below.
 Customization options are provided in the form of an object that can contain the following optional attributes:

 {